inventorsacademy/inventorsacademy/README.md

 ## Assets

-All images are included in the `attached_assets` and `public/assets` directories and will be served correctly in production.
+All images are included in the `attached_assets` and `public/assets` directories and will be served correctly in production.# InventorAcademy